 Clean copper and brass: Try this vinegar mixture

-Vinegar is the magic solution to every cleaning problem; it has over 100 uses for cleaning your house alone!
+Vinegar is the magic solution to every cleaning problem.
 Mix together 2 tablespoons of flour, 2 tablespoons of white vinegar, and 2 tablespoons of regular iodized table salt.
 Rub the paste onto uncoated copper and brass and let it dry.
 Then, buff off with a lint-free cloth.

 Take sap off of auto paint: Use mayonnaise